Ingrid97/g4_team4.1/Deliverables/Mandatory2.md

 Google Docs will be for document with notes from meetings and other diverse notes.
 Github will be where our codebase is and Slack will also be for sharing of documents.

+### Retrospective -Group meeting 07.02.19
+We discussed how the project is going so far, how everybody is doing, issues we had and tasks we think we solved in a good way.
+First the issues, we have had some problems and troubleshooting with git, first we made a private repo, before we got invited to the one from the group leader.
+So we lost a some time due to this issue.
+But during the meeting we solved the issues and all members are now in the same repo and all of us are able to push.
+We also agreed(last meeting) that the this week’s sprint would be difficult due to the limited task we’ve chosen, also because this is the first time we’ll work together.
+So the greatest challenge has been in finding a balance  on the amount of work to put on the project board.
+We have been struggling to make the tasks small enough so that the workload can easier distributed in the team.
+We have agreed on a structure on the project so far, and have made a skeleton of the game to make it easier in the coming weeks as well as to visualize the layout of the structure now.
+We’ve agreed that the skeleton(all the smaller classes wrench, flag etc.) is not something we’re going to pursuit finishing at this point, they are only there now for us to have a better picture on how things may look further down the road.
+So we agreed to stop adding functionality and focusing on making what we have as good as possible.This means mostly making documentation in form of tests, comments and the class diagram.